JasonZayed/ACNN/README.md

 ## Building the Project

 Make sure you have either [gcc](https://gcc.gnu.org/), or [Clang](https://clang.llvm.org/) installed.
-Then, move the project source code to your `$HOME` directory, and once inside the project directory run:
+Then, move the project source code folder to your `$HOME` directory, and once inside the project directory run:

 ```
 make